Can psychology assessments be made consistent and fair?

 Why does marking and feedback feel inconsistent?

-Subjective readings of criteria and uneven calibration across staff drive inconsistency.
-Students receive disparate grades and comments that reflect differing interpretations of the same descriptors.
-Scrutinise and standardise criteria across modules where learning outcomes overlap, publish annotated exemplars at key grade bands, and use checklist-style rubrics with weightings and common error notes.
-Release criteria with the brief and provide a short “how your work was judged” summary with returned grades.
-Short, regular calibration using a shared bank of samples keeps markers aligned and sustains trust in the process.
+Subjective readings of criteria and uneven calibration across staff are the main cause.
+Students receive different grades and comments because the same descriptors are interpreted differently.
+Standardise criteria across modules where learning outcomes overlap, publish annotated exemplars at key grade bands, and use checklist-style rubrics with weightings and common error notes.
+Release criteria with the brief, then return grades with a short “how your work was judged” summary.
+Short, regular calibration using a shared bank of samples keeps markers aligned, reduces avoidable appeals, and sustains trust in the process.

 How do we reduce bias and personal preferences in marking?

 Bias surfaces when preferences for particular theories or methods seep into judgement.
-Use detailed rubrics that map explicitly to learning outcomes and make weighting visible so personal preferences recede.
-Run marker calibration and second-marking on a small stratified sample, then record and share “what we agreed” notes with staff and students.
-Ongoing professional development on criterion-referenced judgement, plus anonymised marking where viable, helps staff analyse their own tendencies and moderate them.
+Detailed rubrics that map explicitly to learning outcomes and show weightings help personal preferences recede.
+Run marker calibration and second-marking on a small stratified sample, then record and share concise “what we agreed” notes with staff and students.
+Ongoing development on criterion-referenced judgement, alongside anonymised marking where viable, helps staff spot their own patterns and moderate them earlier.
+The result is a fairer process and a clearer moderation trail when marks are challenged.

 How should programmes handle external disruptions to assessment and feedback?

-Students experience uncertainty when strikes or other disruptions delay marking and feedback.
+Students feel exposed when strikes or other disruptions delay marking and feedback.
 Set contingency plans with clear service standards for turnaround, maintain a single source of truth on the VLE, and enable remote moderation and approval workflows so assessment quality and timelines hold up under pressure.
-If timelines slip, communicate the revised schedule and what support is available, and prioritise assessments that feed forward into subsequent tasks.
+If timelines slip, communicate the revised schedule, explain what support is available, and prioritise assessments that feed forward into subsequent tasks.
+Strong contingency planning protects both academic standards and student confidence.

 What changes when assessments move online?

-Digital submissions can obscure aspects of structure and argument flow unless criteria and tools are adapted.
-Use digital marking tools with inline annotation, linked rubrics and reusable comments that point to specific criterion lines.
-Train staff to apply the same standards online as on paper, and pair grades with brief feed-forward steps that students can action before the next submission.
-Keep online feedback specific and actionable, recognising that students cannot rely on informal clarifications after class.
+Digital submissions can hide issues in structure and argument flow unless criteria and tools are adapted.
+Use digital marking tools with inline annotation, linked rubrics, and reusable comments that point to specific criterion lines.
+Train staff to apply the same standards online as on paper, especially where online psychology can weaken assessment clarity and interaction, and pair grades with brief feed-forward steps students can use before the next submission.
+Specific online feedback reduces the need for informal clarification and helps students act sooner.

 Do word limits and essay structure help or hinder fairness?

-Word limits teach disciplined argument but can create noise if misaligned with criteria.
-Specify what must be evidenced within the limit and how structure is judged, and reflect this explicitly in rubric weightings.
-Encourage planning templates that foreground argument, evidence and critical analysis so “student voice” comes through without verbosity.
-Where appropriate, standardise ranges across comparable modules to aid student planning.
+Word limits teach disciplined argument, but they create noise when they are misaligned with criteria.
+Specify what must be evidenced within the limit and how structure is judged, then reflect this explicitly in rubric weightings.
+Encourage planning templates that foreground argument, evidence, and critical analysis so students can show clear thinking without padding.
+Where appropriate, standardise ranges across comparable modules to make planning easier and reduce avoidable variation in staff expectations.

 Why do delays and vague feedback persist, and how do we fix them?

-Slippage often stems from uneven workload allocation and unclear service standards.
+Delays often stem from uneven workload allocation and unclear service standards.
 Set predictable turnaround times, publish them with the brief, and resource moderation accordingly.
-Use structured feedback templates that reference the rubric, include “what to do next”, and signpost drop-ins for clarification.
-Provide short feed-forward clinics before submission windows to reduce recurring errors and improve attainment.
+Use structured feedback templates that reference the rubric, include “what to do next”, and reflect the features of feedback comments students actually judge as fair.
+Offer short feed-forward clinics before submission windows to reduce recurring errors and improve attainment.
+Students benefit from faster, clearer feedback, and teams spend less time repeating the same explanations.

 How do we align lecturer expectations across modules?

 Expectation drift narrows when teams calibrate around shared samples and common descriptors.
-Hold termly workshops that differentiate pass, merit and distinction using exemplars, agree on what good evidence looks like, and standardise criteria for overlapping learning outcomes.
-Use student survey insights to identify where expectations remain opaque and adjust assessment briefs and guidance to remove ambiguity.
+Hold termly workshops that distinguish pass, merit, and distinction using exemplars, agree what good evidence looks like, and standardise criteria for overlapping learning outcomes.
+Use psychology students’ own student voice evidence to identify where expectations remain opaque, then revise briefs and guidance to remove ambiguity.
+When expectations are aligned across modules, students can plan with more confidence and staff can defend decisions more consistently.

 How Student Voice Analytics helps you

-• Compare like-for-like with Psychology peers and by demographics to see where clarity gaps persist, then prioritise interventions such as exemplars, rubric redesign and calibration.
+• Compare like-for-like with psychology peers and by demographic to see where clarity gaps persist, then prioritise exemplars, rubric redesign, and calibration.

 • Export concise, anonymised summaries for programme teams and boards, with year-on-year movement and representative comments to support action planning and quality reporting.